 However, in any case, it seems like Userlytics averages around $10 to $20 per test, which works out to a very solid hourly wage if you think about it that way!

-Anyways, Userlytics pays out through PayPal, so this is technically another requirement to use the platform…no free gift cards or direct deposits!
+Anyways, Userlytics pays out with free PayPal cash, so this is technically another requirement to use the platform…no free gift cards or direct deposits!